Robert Mintak Sells 30,000 Shares of Standard Lithium Ltd (TSE:SLI) Stock

 Robert Mintak also recently made the following trade(s):

-Separately, Stifel Nicolaus started coverage on shares of Standard Lithium in a report on Tuesday, March 15th.
+Separately, Stifel Nicolaus assumed coverage on Standard Lithium in a research note on Tuesday, March 15th.
 They issued a “buy” rating and a C$13.00 target price on the stock.

 Standard Lithium is an innovative technology and lithium development company.
 The company’s flagship project is located in southern Arkansas, where it is engaged in the testing and proving of the commercial viability of lithium extraction from over 150,000 acres of permitted brine operations.
 The Company has commissioned its first-of-a-kind industrial scale Direct Lithium Extraction Demonstration Plant at LANXESS’ South Plant facility in southern Arkansas.